johanhaleby/javalin.github.io/pages/plugins/openapi.md

 ## Documenting Handler

-Because of the dynamic definition of endpoints in Javalin, it is necessary to attach some metadata to the endpoints.
+Because of the dynamic definition of endpoints in Occurrent, it is necessary to attach some metadata to the endpoints.
 The OpenAPI documentation can be defined via a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language)- and/or by an [annotations](https://en.wikipedia.org/wiki/Java_annotation)-based approach.
 Both can be mixed in the same application.
 If both approaches are used on the same handler, the DSL documentation will take precedence over annotations.